ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/030-minimum-reactive.md

     track(target, key);

     const res = Reflect.get(target, key, receiver);
-    // If it's an object, make it reactive (this allows nested objects to be reactive as well). if (res !== null && typeof res === "object") {
+    // If it is an object, make it reactive (this allows nested objects to be reactive as well). if (res !== null && typeof res === "object") {
       return reactive(res);
     }